lucascassiano/Unity-Arduino-Serial-Port-Finder/README.md

 =================
 A simple API designed to simplify the communication between Unity 3D and Arduino Compatible Boards.

-The basis of this API is that both Arduino and Unity projects share a **Handshake** code, it is basically a
+The basis of this API is that both Arduino and Unity projects share a **Handshake** code, it is a simple way to connect to Arduino Devices without knowing previously the Serial Port (e.g. "COM3").
+It can also be used to give different "names" per Arduino Board.

+The Library also handles a thread for continous reading/writing from the SerialPort (in Unity Net 2.0).

 # Installation
 Download the directory from this [Github Page](https://github.com/lucascassiano/Unity-Arduino-Serial-Port-Finder/) and follow the steps on bellow (for each Arduino and Unity 3D).